craziks-creator/Raman-Droid/README.md

 # Raman-Droid
-This is a food scanner app. 😎🍴🍕🍔
+This is a spectrum scanning app. 😎